AdamKyle/flare/README.md

 - import quests
 - import monsters

-There is no location export data, so your maps won't have locations or ports, you are free to set this up your self.
+There is no location export data, so your maps won't have locations or ports, you are free to set this up yourself.
 However, in the QuestItems excel there are specific locations for some quest items to drop.
 You can create locations with the same name before importing the quest items.

 ## Caching Things